Folic Acid Deficiency

 Factors that can cause folic acid deficiency include:

-- Diet: Not consuming enough fresh fruits, vegetables, and legumes can put mothers and babies at risk of folic acid deficiency
+• Diet: Not consuming enough fresh fruits, vegetables, and legumes can put mothers and babies at risk

-- Diseases/Illnesses: Crohn’s disease, celiac, severe kidney diseases, and some forms of cancer that require dialysis can all lead to difficulty absorbing or utilizing folic acid
+• Diseases/Illnesses: Crohn’s, celiac, and severe kidney diseases, and some forms of cancer that require dialysis, can all lead to deficiency

 When a woman of childbearing age begins to consider starting a family, her doctor should guide her to mitigate all possible risk factors that can lead to folic acid deficiency.
 Failure to do so could be considered medical negligence and can have dire consequences for both the mother and baby.